 Some final reflections on this moving and wonderful story.
 There are intense and opposite responses to Jesus, represented here by Mary and by Judas Iscariot: Mary, the truly devoted disciple, humble, loyal and gracious; Judas Iscariot the hypocrite who was two-faced, and slipped out of a wonderful moment of devotion and went to the Chief Priest to betray Jesus.
 The betrayal of Jesus by Judas Iscariot has caused many people to think, how does this all fit in with God's sovereign plan?
 We have an answer to that question in Acts 2: 23.
 When Peter is preaching on the day of Pentecost, speaking of Jesus, he said,

 ‘This man was handed over to you by God's deliberate plan and foreknowledge, and you with the help of wicked men, put him to death by nailing him to the cross.’Acts 2:23, NIV

-God, in his sovereignty, allowed Judas Iscariot to do his dirty work because it was already in God's plan that Jesus would have to die to make the ultimate sacrifice and to make atonement for sin in a way that we'll describe and discuss in detail in subsequent episodes.
-Even Judas's sinful and demonically inspired action was under the sovereign control of God.
+God, in his sovereignty, allowed Judas Iscariot to do his dirty work because it was already in God's plan that Jesus would have to die to make the ultimate sacrifice, to make atonement for sin in a way that we'll describe and discuss in detail in subsequent episodes.
+Even Judas' sinful and demonically inspired action was under the sovereign control of God.
 God was going to turn it to good.
 The scene is set for some dramatic events.
-The Sanhedrin and the chief priests are just about to make their move, and Jesus himself is going back into the city shortly, where he will prepare what is known as the Last Supper.
+The Sanhedrin and the chief priests are about to make their move, and Jesus himself is going back into the city shortly, where he will prepare what is known as the Last Supper.
 Thank you for joining us for this episode.